Shinyen1998/CT_LLM_review/README.md

 ## Reproducibility

 The repository provides the dataset, code, prompt templates, and supporting documentation needed to understand and reproduce the data-processing workflow described in the article.
-The archived version of this repository associated with the published study is available through Zenodo [TO BE UPDATED].
+The archived version of this repository associated with the published study, as well as the data folder in the Python_project and R_project folder is available through Zenodo [TO BE UPDATED].